Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Water swirls violently in a radius 6 *(9m)* emanation from a point you can see within range for the duration.
 Creatures in the area treat any movement away from its center as being over Difficult Terrain.
 A creature that starts its turn in the area must make a STR Saving Throw.
-On a failure, the creature is dragged up to 2 *(3m)* toward the area’s center.
+On a failure, the creature is dragged up to 2 *(3m)* toward the area's center.
 If this spell targeted an area of water, a creature that fails this Save additionally takes 2d8 Bludgeoning damage.
 **Using a Higher-Level Spell Slot.** The size of the Emanation increases by 2 *(3m)* for every slot level above 3.
 - **Classes**: Druid, Ranger